Paris is increasingly bike-friendly, with more cycling lanes and efforts from the city of Paris to reduce the number of cars on the roads.

 - The prise en charge (flagfall) is €4.
 Within the city limits, it costs €1.07 per kilometre for travel between 10am and 5pm Monday to Saturday (Tarif A; white light on taxi roof and meter).

-- At night (5pm to 10am), on Sunday from 7am to midnight and in the inner suburbs, the rate is €1.29 per kilometre (Tarif B; orange light).
+- At night (5pm to 10am), on Sunday from 7am to midnight and during peak travel times (7am to 10am and 5pm to 7pm Monday to Saturday) in the central 20 arrondissements, the rate is €1.29 per kilometre (Tarif B; orange light).

-- Travel in the city limits and inner suburbs on Sunday night (midnight to 7am Monday) and in the outer suburbs is at Tarif C, €1.56 per kilometre (blue light).
+- Travel in inner Paris on Sunday night (midnight to 7am Monday) and in the outer suburbs is at Tarif C, €1.56 per kilometre (blue light).

 - The minimum taxi fare for a short trip is €7.10.